What is business van insurance?

 Business use or carriage of own goods

-Be sure to get the level you need and not just go for the cheapest option.
-Fully comprehensive can be cheaper so it’s wise to compare all levels of cover when getting a quote.
+Be sure to get the level of cover you need and don’t just go for the cheapest option.
+Fully comprehensive business van insurance can work out cheaper, so it’s wise to compare all levels of cover when getting a quote.

-How can I get cheaper business van insurance?
+How can I get cheaper cover for my commercial van?

-There are a number of ways to reduce your business van insurance.
-Just make sure you don’t compromise on the level of cover you need else your insurer may not pay out if the worst happened.
+There are a number of ways to reduce your business van insurance premiums without compromising on your level of cover.

 - Advertising your business on your van